5:00 PM – 5:30 PM

 Moderated by: Naomi Snyder, Editor-in-Chief, Bank Director

-The new administration suggests a more favorable regulatory environment for digital currency.
+The GENIUS Act has passed, creating a U.S.-regulated stablecoin.
 What does the future hold, and how can your bank best prepare for what lies ahead regarding digital assets?
-The session dives into the need-to-knows and how to rethink crypto-related offerings.
+The session dives into the need-to-knows, and how to rethink crypto-related offerings.

 3:25 PM – 4:05 PM